-Pre-release version of Facebook Home leaks out ahead of April 12 launchAlex Wagner - Deputy Managing Editor, News Desk
+Pre-release version of Facebook Home leaks out ahead of April 12 launchAlex Wagner - Editorial Director of News and Content

 Interested in moving into Facebook Home a tad early to see what the new app is all about?
 You may be able to do so this morning.
 A pre-release version of Facebook Home has been leaked by MoDaCo and is now available to install on select devices.
 The app, which has been taken from a pre-release HTC First ROM, works on devices with a maximum screen resolution of 1280x768 and requires that users uninstall the current Facebook for Android app if they've already downloaded it.
 While Facebook has said that Home will only officially support a handful of phones at launch, it sounds like this leaked app can be used with other hardware, including Nexus devices.